-The price-to-earnings ratio (P/E ratio) is a tool used to determine a company’s value, and can alternatively be referred to as the earnings multiple or price multiple.
-Utilised by investors and analysts, this calculation measures the current share price against earnings-per-share (EPS).
+The price-to-earnings ratio (P/E ratio) is a tool used to determine a company’s value, and can alternatively be referred to as the ‘earnings multiple’ or ‘price multiple’.
+Used by investors and analysts, this calculation measures the current share price against the company’s earnings per share (EPS).

 So, what is a good P/E ratio?
 There is no simple answer to this question, as it depends on how it is being calculated and what it is being used for.